 Element Fleet is a leading fleet management company.
-It is the largest company managing a pure-play commercial vehicle fleet in the world.
+It is the largest company managing a pure-play commercial fleet in the world.
+Element is a global B2B and B2G services company.
 The company has assets worth $17 billion and more than 3 million fleet vehicles under management in over 50 countries around the world.

 - Ticker: TSE:EFN

 - P/E: 23.47

 - Dividend Yield: 1.86%